Quasiperiodicity-induced non-Hermitian skin effect from the breakdown of scale-free localization: Supplementary Note 3: Regime diagram in the strong impurity regions

-In summary, the introduced non-normality ratio introduced here can serve as a measure to construct regime diagrams, complementing the EE, as demonstrated in Fig.~\ref{fig:kappa} in the main text and Fig.~\ref{Sfig:cond. num with strong mu}.
-We additionally remark that the non-normality ratio has a practical advantage, as it is much less numerically demanding compared to the EE, while still reliably distinguishing between the SFL, extended, and localized regimes.
+In summary, the non-normality ratio introduced here can serve as a measure to construct regime diagrams, complementing the EE, as demonstrated in Fig.~2 in the main text and Supplementary Fig.~\ref{Sfig:cond. num with strong mu}.
+We additionally remark that the non-normality ratio has a practical advantage, as it is much less numerically demanding than the EE while it can reliably distinguish among the SFL, NHSE, and extended regimes.

-\section{V. Disconnection of an impurity bond via quasiperiodicity}
+\section{Supplementary Note 4: Disconnection of an impurity bond via quasiperiodicity}

 In this section, we analyze how quasiperiodicity suppresses hoppings across the impurity bond and in the bulk.
 To verify that the quasiperiodicity decouples the impurity bond links prior to the bulk links, we examine the ratio of their expectation values defined as: